 Training and support are crucial to your success as a franchisee, particularly if you are new to the industry.
 Understanding what the franchisor provides can help you assess whether the franchise system is a good fit for you personally.

-A robust support system can make a significant difference in your success, especially during the early stages when you may need guidance.
+A robust support system can make a significant difference in your success, especially during the early stages when you may need guidance with your franchise business plan and business goals.

 Consult with professionals who specialize in franchise law and finance.
 They can provide expert insights into the Franchise Disclosure Document, financial commitments, and legal obligations to ensure you’re fully informed.